The Nature of Self

 Open the HDReferences file and then save a copy of this file on your computer to work with:-

-- Using New Search or hard copies of the Heavenly Doctrines look up the references you have highlighted and allocate a Broad Concept Heading to each one.
+• Using the New Christian Bible Study website or hard copies of the Heavenly Doctrines look up the references you have highlighted and allocate a Broad Concept Heading to each one.

 4.3 Reading